 However, you don’t have to be a canoeist, or even a camper, to enjoy Algonquin Park.
 Many people stay at lodges and resorts outside the park and enjoy day excursions in the park.
 Canoe and kayak day rentals are available at all four Algonquin Outfitters bases for shorter outings.

-The Minnesing mountain bike trail is a great ride for fat tire fans and the Old Rail Line trail offers a more sedate riding experience (and yes, we rent mountain bikes at both our Oxtongue Lake and Opeongo bases).
+The Minnesing mountain bike trail is a great ride for fat tire fans and the Old Rail Line trail offers a more sedate riding experience (and yes, we rent bikes at the Lake of Two Rivers Store).